codepath/android_guides/Using-Parcelable.md

 Now we can access the parcelable data from within the launched activity.

-### Creating a Parcelable the easy way.
+### Creating a Parcelable, The Easier Way

-Generate your normal object like so.
+Generate your normal class like so:

 ```java
 public class MyCustomObject {